json-structure/json-structure/README.md

 Here is a description of the properties that define a type declaration. "type" is the only property that is required for all type declarations.
-Some primitive types ("struct", "array", "union") have required properties.
+Some primitive types ("struct", "array", "set", "map", "union") have required properties.
 The remaining properties are optional.

 | Property      | JSON |  Description |